Ikue Mori

 Ikue Mori (森 郁恵, Mori Ikue) (born 17 December 1953), also known as Ikue Ile, is a drummer, electronic musician, composer, and graphic designer.
 Mori was awarded a "Genius grant" from the MacArthur Foundation in 2022.

-Biography

-Ikue Mori was born and raised in Japan.
+Early life and background

+Ikue Mori was born on December 17, 1953, in Tokyo, Japan.
+Growing up in the capital during the postwar period, she was raised in an environment where music was part of daily life, with her grandmother’s traditional Japanese singing offering her earliest musical influence.

+During her teenage years in the 1960s, Mori was exposed to American cultural influences, including rock music by performers such as Jimi Hendrix and The Doors, along with films and television that broadened her interests.
+She studied at local schools in Tokyo, where she learned basic piano as part of the curriculum, although this experience did not initially lead to a strong passion for music.
 She says she had little interest in music before hearing punk rock.
 In 1977, she went to New York City, initially for a visit, but she became involved in the music scene, and has remained in New York since.

+Inspired by the energy of live performance spaces, Mori began learning the drums soon after her arrival, building her abilities through observation rather than formal instruction.
+By watching acts such as the Velvet Underground and local experimental musicians, she developed her approach instinctively, blending echoes of Japanese taiko rhythms with a focus on expressive intensity rather than technical precision.
+During this early phase, she also established connections within the experimental music scene, forming relationships with artists like Lunch, Chance, and Arto Lindsay through shared venues and social circles, which later paved the way for collaborations.

 Her first musical experience was as the drummer for seminal no wave band DNA, which also featured East Village musician Arto Lindsay.
 Though she had little prior musical experience (and had never played drums), Mori quickly developed a distinctive style: One critic describes her as "a tight, tireless master of shifting asymmetrical rhythm", while Lester Bangs wrote that she "cuts Sunny Murray in my book."